 Most elements are colored in dark gold, reflecting the prestige of the cigarette manufacturer.
 Only the interior of the oval is red, as the white letters stand out best against such a background.
 It displays the short name of Philip Morris’s U.S. division: “PM USA.”

 The upper half of the emblem still features a red square with a striking triangular cutout.
 However, the colors are now brighter and more saturated, giving the red polygon a vibrant energy of passion, strength, and expressiveness.
-Its bold appearance perfectly aligns with the “masculine” and “tough” brand image that Marlboro has cultivated over the years.
+Its bold appearance aligns perfectly with the “masculine” and “tough” brand image Marlboro has cultivated over the years.

 1961 – 1963